Origins of Victoria Place Historic District

 Although F.X.
 O’Brien and Eric Hanson platted the land, the primary developer of Victoria Place was the Valley Construction and Realty Company.
 Due to a slowdown in the Phoenix economy during World War 1, the subdivision developed in two distinct phases.
 The first from 1913 to 1920, and the second from 1924 to 1930.
 All of the homes in the second phase were completed after the war and before the effects of the Depression hit Arizona in 1930.

 Victoria Place Historic District history is extra interesting due to the fact it was a typical middle class neighborhood for early Phoenix.
 The residents were a mixture of many segments of society.
 Occupations of residents ranged from sales clerks and service sector employees to Southern Pacific Railroad workers.

 Homes in Victoria Place originally cost between $2000 and $2500, compared to $5000 and up in the wealthier historic Phoenix neighborhoods developed in the same period.
-The appearance of Victoria Place illustrates the rapid shift in architectural design and styles that occurred before and after World War I. The west end of McKinley Street, built prior to the war, is almost entirely Bungalow Style homes.
+As a result, the appearance of Victoria Place illustrates the rapid shift in architectural design and styles that occurred before and after World War I. The west end of McKinley Street, built prior to the war, is almost entirely Bungalow Style homes.
 The houses constructed after the war are in the Spanish Colonial Revival Style.
 This second phase of Victoria Place also illustrates the growing prominence of the automobile; almost every home has a carport, while the earlier Bungalows do not.
 The contrast in the architectural styles, and the feeling of density created by the narrow street, is a unique characteristic of Victoria Place.

 The Craftsman philosophy reflected the increasing informality of twentieth century lifestyles oriented to comfort, utility and convenience.
-Individual contractors using mail order blueprints or mass-produced plans constructed most Bungalows.
-By the time construction in Victoria Place resumed after 1924, the Spanish Colonial Revival had overtaken the Bungalow as the prevailing local style.
+Believe it or not, individual contractors using mail order blueprints or mass-produced plans constructed most Bungalows.
+Then, by the time construction in Victoria Place resumed after 1924, the Spanish Colonial Revival had overtaken the Bungalow as the prevailing local style.
 Stylistic elements of the Spanish Colonial Revival Style include low-pitched roofs with little or no overhang, red tile roof shingles, prominent arches over doors, windows and porches, and an asymmetrical stuccoed facade.

 Significance of Victoria Place